About Mills County

 Property & Public Records

-• Online access may require registration or payment of subscription fees depending on the platform used.
+- Online access may require registration or payment of subscription fees depending on the platform used.

-Many Iowa counties have implemented online property record search systems, and Mills County residents can access certain land records through the county's website or third-party subscription services.
-The Mills County Assessor's office, also located in the courthouse, handles property tax assessments and maintains assessment records, parcel information, and ownership data.
-The Assessor can be contacted at (712) 527-4882.
+Many Iowa counties have implemented online property record search systems, and Mills County residents can access certain land records through Mills County's website or third-party subscription services.
+Mills County Assessor's office, also located in the courthouse, handles property tax assessments and maintains assessment records, parcel information, and ownership data.
+The Assessor can be contacted for Property tax payment records and current tax obligations are managed by Mills County Treasurer's office for full property research, Mills County offers a GIS mapping system that allows users to view parcel boundaries, ownership information, and assessment data.

-Property tax payment records and current tax obligations are managed by the Mills County Treasurer's office at (712) 527-4881.
-For comprehensive property research, Mills County offers a GIS mapping system that allows users to view parcel boundaries, ownership information, and assessment data.
 Certified copies of recorded documents can be requested from the Recorder's office for a statutory fee, typically $1.00 for the first page and 50 cents for each additional page as provided in Iowa Code Section 331.604.
+Abstract and title companies frequently use these records for real estate transactions throughout Mills County.

 Vital Records

-• Processing time for mail requests typically ranges from four to six weeks, though expedited service is available for an additional fee.
+- Processing time for mail requests typically ranges from four to six weeks, though expedited service is available for an additional fee.

-• The marriage license fee in Iowa is established by state statute.
+- The marriage license fee in Iowa is established by state statute.

-• Online ordering of Iowa vital records is available through VitalChek, the state's authorized vendor, at www.vitalchek.com, though additional service fees apply for online transactions.
+- Online ordering of Iowa vital records is available through VitalChek, the state's authorized vendor, at www.vitalchek.com, though additional service fees apply for online transactions.

 Iowa law restricts access to birth certificates for 100 years from the date of birth, with access limited to the registrant, immediate family members, legal representatives, or individuals with a documented legal interest.
 Death certificates are similarly restricted for 50 years.
-The Mills County Recorder's office maintains historical vital records and can assist with genealogical research for older records.
+Mills County Recorder's office maintains historical vital records and can assist with genealogical research for older records.

-Marriage licenses are issued by the Mills County Recorder's office at the courthouse in Glenwood, with both parties required to appear in person with valid photo identification and Social Security numbers.
+Marriage licenses are issued by Mills County Recorder's office at the courthouse in Glenwood, with both parties required to appear in person with valid photo identification and Social Security numbers.
 Marriage records become public upon recording.
-Divorce decrees are maintained by the Mills County Clerk of Court as part of the court case file system.
+Divorce decrees are maintained by Mills County Clerk of Court as part of the court case file system.

 Iowa Code Chapter 144 governs vital statistics and establishes procedures for obtaining certified copies.